zcourts/higgs/src/main/scala/info/crlog/higgs/protocols/boson/README.md

 1. Write the response type (-127,-126 or -125)
 2. Write the contents of the response type using the rules for that content's type ( e.g if its an int write int flag then the int)

-The order the method name, parameters and callback are sent in does not matter.
+The order the method name and parameters are sent in __must be (method,parameters)__.
+This will allow partial de-serialization and make de-serializing POLOs easier in statically typed languages

 Streaming (Protocol version 2)
 ---------